 Skilled machinists operate CNC machines by programming tool paths based on the geometry of the final part.
 The part geometry information is provided by a CAD (computer-aided design) model.
 CNC machines can cut almost any metal alloy and rigid plastic with high precision and repeatability, making CNC machined parts suitable for nearly every industry, including aerospace, medical, robotics, electronics, and industrial.
 Xometry offers CNC machining quotes on over 40 materials ranging from commodity aluminum and acetal to advanced titanium and engineered plastics like PEEK and Teflon.

 Xometry provides custom CNC machining services to engineers, product developers, designers, and more through our vetted network of 5,000+ suppliers.
-Our highly qualified machine shops can make any custom design, simple or complex.
+Our highly qualified ASD9100 machine shops can make any custom design, simple or complex.
 We offer rapid CNC prototypes, small-batch machining, and high-volume production, with all orders serviced by Xometry from end-to-end.
 Simply upload a CAD file to the Xometry Instant Quoting Engine℠ to get a price, lead time, and design-for-manufacturability feedback on your custom CNC parts.
-We have a range of CNC metals and plastics as well as flexible production and shipping options to meet you at the perfect price and product development stage.
+Our CNC service offers metals and plastics as well as flexible production and shipping options to meet you at the perfect price and product development stage.

 Xometry guarantees the quality of your parts with our ISO 9001:2015 and AS9100D certified quality management system, ITAR registration, and options to add inspections, hardware traceability, material certifications, and CoCs.
 We accept technical drawings and have support teams to ensure you get your CNC machined parts at quality and on time.